Missionary: Historic

 The Christian Church expanded throughout the Roman Empire already in New Testament times and is said by tradition to have reached even further, to Persia (Church of the East) and to India (Saint Thomas Christians).
-During the Middle Ages, the Christian monasteries and missionaries such as Saint Patrick (5th century), and Adalbert of Prague (c.
-956–997) propagated learning and religion beyond the European boundaries of the old Roman Empire.
+During the Middle Ages, the Christian monasteries and missionaries such as Saint Patrick (5th century) and Adalbert of Prague (c.
+956–997) propagated Christian teachings beyond the European boundaries of the old Roman Empire.
 In 596, Pope Gregory the Great (in office 590–604) sent the Gregorian Mission (including Augustine of Canterbury) into England.
 In their turn, Christians from Ireland (the Hiberno-Scottish mission) and from Britain (Saint Boniface (c.
-675–754), and the Anglo-Saxon mission, for example) became prominent in converting the inhabitants of central Europe.
+675–754) and the Anglo-Saxon mission, for example) became prominent in converting the inhabitants of central Europe.

 During the Age of Discovery, the Catholic Church established a number of missions in the Americas and in other Western colonies through the Augustinians, Franciscans, and Dominicans to spread Christianity in the New World and to convert the Native Americans and other indigenous people.
-About the same time, missionaries such as Francis Xavier (1506–1552) as well as other Jesuits, Augustinians, Franciscans, and Dominicans reached Asia and the Far East, and the Portuguese sent missions into Africa.
-Emblematic in many respects is Matteo Ricci's Jesuit mission to China from 1582, which was totally peaceful and non-violent.
-These missionary movements should be distinguished from others, such as the Baltic Crusades of the 12th and 13th centuries, which were arguably compromised in their motivation by designs of military conquest.
+About the same time, missionaries such as Francis Xavier (1506–1552), as well as other Jesuits, Augustinians, Franciscans, and Dominicans, reached Asia and the Far East, and the Portuguese sent missions into Africa.
+Emblematic in many respects is Matteo Ricci's Jesuit mission to China from 1582, which is often characterized as peaceful and non-violent.
+These missionary movements should be distinguished from others, such as the Baltic Crusades of the 12th and 13th centuries, which were often considered compromised in their motivation by designs of military conquest.